 While film is still good and is still being shot, I think most people will probably be shooting digital, so let's look at that next.

 So what about digital photography?
 Do enhancing filters still work and are they necessary?
-The answer is that they could be used, but really aren't necessary since you can use an image editor to selectively enhance reds, yellows and browns.
-If you used an enhancing filter and automatic white balance you actually might not see much of an effect since the auto balance may well try to negate the effect of the filter.
-You'd be better off setting a fixed or custom white balance when using an filter, but as I said, there would be little point in bothering since the effect can be duplicated (and with greater control) after exposure.
+The answer is that they can certainly be used, but really aren't essentail since you can use an image editor to selectively enhance reds, yellows and browns.
+If you used an enhancing filter and automatic white balance you actually might not see the full effect since the auto white balance may well try to negate the effect of the filter.
+You'd be better off setting a fixed or custom white balance when using an filter

 Ideal lighting for foliage is probably a lightly overcast sky, which produces a soft, uniform illumination.
-Direct sunlight is often too harsh.
+Direct sunlight is often too harsh giving very high contrast images.
 If you have to shoot in direct sunlight, you might want to dial down the contrast setting on your digital camera.
 Actually I prefer cloudy conditions for fall foliage if I'm shooting digital since I can correct the colors via post processing.
+Of course the one advantage of a sunny day is that you can get blue skies in the image.
+Again a polarizer can be useful and help to darken the blue of the sky.
+Just be aware that if you shoot wideangle shots, the sky may not polarize uniformly, an effect you probably don't want.

 Even better is to shoot in RAW mode and apply corrections using the Canon DPP (Digital Professional Pro) during the conversion to JPEG.
 This is by far the best method since it records everything seen by the sensor and gives you the option of trying various different white balance settings, picture styles along with differing levels of sharpness, contrast, saturation and color tone adjustments.

-If you have a P&S camera it's unlikely you will have the ability to shoot in RAW mode but you can still optimize your camera settings for maximum color.
+If you have a P&S camera it's unlikely you will have the ability to shoot in RAW mode (though if you have a camera like the Canon Powershot G16, the Powershot SX50 HS or the Powershot S120, you will be able to shoot in RAW mode).
+But even if you can't shoot RAW you can still optimize your camera settings for maximum color.
 For example most Canon Powershot cameras have a "vivid" color setting which increases color saturation.
 Other P&S cameras may allow saturation to be adjusted via one of the menus.
 If you have exposure compensation, sometimes dialing in a little negative compensation (i.e. less exposure) can help with color saturation.
+As mentioned above, even if your P&S doesn't have the facility for attaching filters, you can still hold a Polarizing Filter over the lens for increased saturation of colors and suppress refection from the surface of water.

 You can see some fall foliage images in the two galleries below: